8483/notes/topics/database/optimizationDiagnostics.md

 | [sp_BlitzIndex](https://www.brentozar.com/blitzindex/)        | How could I tune indexes to make this database faster? |
 | sp_BlitzLock                                                  | What queries and tables are involved in deadlocks?     |

+You can see the available `@parameters` inside `Programmability / Stored Procedures`.

 ### Tutorials

 -   [How I Use the First Responder Kit (FREE)](https://training.brentozar.com/p/how-i-use-the-first-responder-kit)